The Impact of Fashion on Deforestation

 Loss of biodiversity resulting from deforestation in the fashion industry poses a significant threat to ecosystems globally.
 As forests are cleared for fashion materials like leather and textiles, countless plant and animal species lose their natural habitats, leading to a decline in species richness and genetic diversity.

-See also The Role of Hemp in Sustainable Fashion
+See also Waste Generation in Fast Fashion

 Habitat destruction, a direct consequence of deforestation, disrupts intricate ecological networks and jeopardizes the survival of vulnerable species.
 Unique ecosystems essential for various plant and animal species face destruction, altering the delicate balance of nature.
 This disruption not only endangers wildlife but also impacts the overall resilience of ecosystems to adapt to changing environmental conditions.